-Considering various critics in a bid to pin down what makes interesting / valid criticism.
+I will be considering the work of various critics in a bid to pin down what makes for successful criticism.

 Jonathan Jones, Guardian

 I have selected three of Jones’ articles spanning the gamut of his approval — a one-star review, a three-star, and a five-star.